nao1215/sqly/website/content/shell.md

 A failing statement stops the script and exits non-zero, naming the statement and its line.

+A helper command must start its own line; `SELECT 1; .save ./out` is rejected, because reading it as two things depends on knowing where the statement ended, which is what the line does not show.
+Leading whitespace is fine, so a script can indent.
+A `.` inside a string, a `--` comment, or a `/* */` block is part of the statement, not a command.

+This is also the only place a helper command runs. `--sql-file` holds SQL, and a dot-command in one is rejected by name and line — a `.sql` file that runs `.save` is a shell script wearing a SQL extension.
+Pipe such a script in instead, exactly as written above.

 ## Write-back from the shell

 ```text